Academic fencing: History

 The foil was invented in France as a training weapon in the middle of the 18th century to practice fast and elegant thrust fencing.
 Fencers blunted the point by wrapping a foil around the blade or fastening a knob on the point ("blossom", fleuret).
 In addition to practising, some fencers took away the protection and used the sharp foil for duels.
 German students took up that practice and developed the Pariser ("Parisian") thrusting small sword for the Stoßmensur ("thrusting mensur").
 After the dress sword was abolished, the Pariser became the only weapon for academic thrust fencing in Germany.

 Since fencing on thrust with a sharp point is quite dangerous, many students died from their lungs being pierced (Lungenfuchser), which made breathing difficult or impossible.
 However, the counter-movement had already started in Göttingen in the 1760s.
 Here the Göttinger Hieber was invented, the predecessor of the modern Korbschläger, a new weapon for cut fencing.
 In the following years, the Glockenschläger was invented in east German universities for cut fencing as well.

 Thrust fencing (using Pariser) and cut fencing (using Korbschläger or Glockenschläger) existed in parallel in Germany during the first decades of the 19th century—with local preferences.
-Thrust fencing was especially popular in Jena, Erlangen, Würzburg, and Ingolstadt/Landshut, two towns where the predecessors of Munich University were located.
+Thrust fencing was especially popular in Jena, Erlangen, Würzburg, and Ingolstadt/Landshut, two towns where the predecessors of LMU Munich were located.
 The last thrust Mensur is recorded to have taken place in Würzburg in 1860.

 Until the first half of the 19th century, all types of academic fencing can be seen as duels, since all fencing with sharp weapons was about honour.
 No combat with sharp blades took place without a formal insult.
 Compared to pistol duels, these events were relatively harmless.
 The fight regularly ended when a contestant received a wound at least one inch long that produced at least one drop of blood.
 It was not uncommon for students to have fought approximately 10 to 30 duels of that kind during their university years.
 The German student Fritz Bacmeister is the 19th-century record holder, due to his estimated 100 mensur bouts fought in Göttingen, Jena, and Würzburg between 1860 and 1866.